jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.6(hotfix 4)
+- Press SELECT on the extra options menu to get a sound test menu
+  - Listen to the game's musical tracks
+  - They even continue to play once you've backed out of the options menu
 - Added overflow protection to super-effective damage calculation
 - Pressing B on the main battle menu places the cursor over RUN
 - Made the trainer pokeballs red in the battle HUD